Electronic Evolutions 2013

 Another intro from Jeppesen is C-Map's Plan2Nav for Android platforms.
 Plan2Nav, C-Map's free navigational planning app, was introduced last year for Apple products.
 Now, Android users can get in on the action as well, free! www.jeppesen.com/marine

-No matter how big and powerful your radar is, its performance may be limited by the way you mount the antenna
+Your radar performance may be limited by the way you mount the antenna

 What will the future hold?
 As we move farther into 2013, keep your eyes out for more integrated functionality in single units; note that much of the evolution we see in this year's crop of gadgets includes getting more for less, in one package.
 At this point, most of our gear can be controlled remotely with phones or tablets, so it's a fair bet that future units will also integrate more wireless functionality.
 Another bright spot is pricing.
 Have you noticed that functionality has gone up while the pricing has stayed flat?
 That's a trend that we hope continues, as the electronics evolution moves forward.

 BoatUS Magazine Is A Benefit Of BoatUS Membership